puppetlabs/puppet-docs/source/puppet/6.0/resources_service.markdown

 ### Normal operation

-If your operating systems has a good system for managing services, and all the services you care about have working init scripts or service configs, you can write small service resources with just the [`ensure`][ensure] and [`enable`][enable] attributes:
+If your operating system has a good system for managing services, and all the services you care about have working init scripts or service configs, you can write small service resources with just the [`ensure`][ensure] and [`enable`][enable] attributes:

 ``` puppet
 service { 'apache2':